JoeydeKort/JoeydeKort/README.md

-## Hi, I'm Joe!
+## Hi, I'm Joey!

 Welcome to my GitHub profile!
-I'm a passionate and enthusiastic developer who is embarking on an exciting journey in the world of software development.

 ### 💻 About Me
-I'm a starting developer with a strong desire to learn and grow in the field.
+I'm a Java developer who likes to explore new technologies, and take on new and challenging projects.
 I love the process of creating something from scratch and solving complex problems through code.
-Every day is an opportunity for me to explore new technologies, enhance my skills, and contribute to innovative projects.

 ### 🚀 My Journey
-Although I'm just starting out, I have a solid foundation in programming and a curious mindset that drives me to continuously learn.
-I enjoy diving into various programming languages, frameworks, and tools, always seeking to expand my knowledge and improve my abilities.
+I changed careers in 2021, going from sales to software development.
+After completing a full-time one-year program to learn Java, I was offered the position of Java instructor at Intec, the organization where I pursued my training.

 ### 🔭 What I'm Working On
-Currently, I'm focused on sharpening my skills in Java and Spring.
+Currently, I'm sharpening my skills in Java and Spring.
 Here are some of the skills and technologies I work with:

 <img align="left" alt="Java" width="26px" src="https://img.icons8.com/color/48/000000/java-coffee-cup-logo--v1.png" />